Metric Statistics: Exploration and Inference for Random Objects With Distance Profiles: Estimation and Large Sample Properties

-Of particular interest for many applications is the case when $\O$ is the space of one-dimensional distributions on some compact interval $I \subset \real$ with the underlying metric $d=d_W$ with $d_W$ being the 2-Wasserstein metric \citep{mull:19:3}, defined in \eqref{eq:dwass}.
+Of particular interest for many applications is the case when $\O$ is the space of one-dimensional distributions on some compact interval $I \subset \real$ with the 2-Wasserstein metric $d=d_W$ defined in \eqref{eq:dwass} \citep{mull:19:3}.
 If $\O$ is represented using the quantile function of the distributions then, without any further assumptions, $\log N(\eps, \O, d_W)$ is upper and lower bounded by a factor of $1/\eps$ \citep[Proposition~2.1,][]{blei:07} and does not meet the criterion in Assumption~\ref{ass:entropy}.
-However, if we assume that the distributions in $\O$ are absolutely continuous with respect to the Lebesgue measure on $I$ with smooth densities uniformly taking values in some interval $[l_\O,u_\O]$, $0 <l_0<u_0<\infty$, then $\O$ equipped with $d_W$ satisfies Assumption~\ref{ass:entropy}.
+However, if we assume that the distributions in $\O$ are absolutely continuous with respect to the Lebesgue measure on $I$ with smooth densities uniformly taking values in some interval $[l_0,u_0]$, $0 <l_0<u_0<\infty$, then $\O$ equipped with $d_W$ satisfies Assumption~\ref{ass:entropy}.
 To see this, observe that with the above characterization of $\O$ the quantile functions corresponding to the distributions in $\O$ have smooth derivatives that are uniformly bounded.
-If we let $\mathcal{Q}_{deriv}$ denote the space of the uniformly bounded derivatives of the quantile functions in $\O$, then $\log N(\eps, \mathcal{Q}_{deriv}, \|\cdot\|_1) = O\left(\eps\inv\right)$, where $\|\cdot\|_1$ is the $L_1$ norm under the Lebesgue measure on $I$ \citep[Corollary~2.7.2,][]{well:96}.
+With $\mathcal{Q}_{deriv}$ denoting the space of the uniformly bounded derivatives of the quantile functions in $\O$, $\log N(\eps, \mathcal{Q}_{deriv}, \|\cdot\|_1) = O\left(\eps\inv\right)$, where $\|\cdot\|_1$ is the $L_1$ norm under the Lebesgue measure on $I$ \citep[Corollary~2.7.2,][]{well:96}.
 Using Lemma~1 in \cite{gao:09}, with $\mathcal{F} \equiv \mathcal{Q}_{deriv}$, $\mathcal{G} \equiv \Omega$, $\alpha(x)=x$ and $\phi(\eps)=K/\eps$ for some constant $K$, $\log N(\eps, \O, d_W) = O\left(\eps^{-1/2}\right)$ which meets the requirement of Assumption~\ref{ass:entropy}.
-If $\O$ is the space of $p$-dimensional distributions on a compact convex set $I \subset \real^p$, represented using their distribution functions endowed with the {$L_{r}$} metric with respect to the Lebesgue measure on $I$, then Assumption~\ref{ass:entropy} is satisfied if $\O \subset C_1^\alpha(I)$ for $\alpha \geq p+1$ (see above discussion).
+If $\O$ is the space of $p$-dimensional distributions on a compact convex set $I \subset \real^p$, represented using their distribution functions endowed with the {$L_{r}$} metric with respect to the Lebesgue measure on $I$, then Assumption~\ref{ass:entropy} is satisfied if $\O \subset C_1^\alpha(I)$ for $\alpha \geq p+1$.